-What is the difference between the available volumes of The Norton Anthology of English Literature?
+What is the difference between the available formats of The Norton Anthology of English Literature?

-The Norton Anthology of English Literature is packaged in a number of ways and this can be somewhat confusing:
+The 9th edition of The Norton Anthology of English Literature is packaged in a number of ways and this can be somewhat confusing.
+It comes in:

-- In two large volumes which Norton calls vols.
-1 and 2.
+- In two large volumes which Norton calls 1 and 2.

-- In six small volumes which Norton calls A-F.
+- In six volumes which Norton calls A-F.

 - In two packages of three volumes, A-C and D-F. Package 1, ISBN 978-0-393-91300-2.
 Package 2, ISBN 978-0-393-91301-9.